EsraaRMashaal/PyramidsPharmacy/README.md

     - Add Refill Request: Users can submit a refill request for medications.
     - List All Requests: View all submitted refill requests.
-    - Verify Request: Allows a higher-role user to verify refill requests (planned for future versions).
+    - Verify Request: You can verify refill requests (planned to make it available for higher-role users only).
-    - Reject Request: Enables a higher-role user to reject refill requests (planned for future versions).
+    - Reject Request: You can reject refill requests (planned to make it available for higher-role users only).

 ## Future Enhancements